Reshma2760/Big-Data-Notes/All Linux notes.md

 ls -lrt used to see all the files using ls -a cat the .bash_history file to see all the recently typed files, .bashrc files is to view the vriables tht are declred globally..

-head and tail are used to view the first and the last cntents of the file
+head and tail are used to view the first and the last contents of the file

+for eg, grep sam ss.csv | head -4
+grep sam ss.csv | tail -3
+| - is use to pass the values from one area to another area.
+for eg, grep sam ss.csv | wc as raw wc Here, the numbers represent the wc -l line count, wc -w word count, and wc -c character count, respectively.

 grep commands are used to see the searched word along with the files. grep Master ss.csv